hybridgroup/gocv/README.md

 In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your OpenCV3 installation.

-For most Linux installations, you can simply run the script:
+One time per session, you must run the script:

-		./setupvars.sh
+		./setupvars_linux.sh

 Now you should be able to build or run any of the examples: